 At 8th level, the master gets better at this.
 He can have up to three stances active at the same time, and the real kicker is that he can activate up to three styles with a single swift action, meaning he’s roaring to go at the beginning of every combat.
 At 15th level, he can maintain up to four styles at once, and he can also activate four styles with a single swift action.

 How to Attain This Mastery of Style Feats

 However, to attain this mastery of style feats, the monk has to give up flurry of blows, which is one of his best class abilities.
 This means that the monk doesn’t treat his class level as his base attack bonus, which is normally the greatest part about making a full attack as a monk—it ends up giving you your iterative attacks earlier than you’d get them otherwise.
 You’ll need to choose and make use of your style feats wisely to make up for the loss of flurry of blows.

 At 20th level, if your game actually gets there, the master of many styles can have up to five stances active at once, and he can change them as a free action.
 He gives up perfect self for this, which is probably a fair trade, given that perfect self doesn’t have a huge effect in the game itself.

-Mantis Style: Mantis Style gives you a +2 to your Stunning Fist DCs, but most importantly, lets you then take Mantis Torment, which lets you expend 2 Stunning Fist attempts to dazzle and stagger a foe for one round, and then make them fatigued after that first round.
+- Mantis Style: Mantis Style gives you a +2 to your Stunning Fist DCs, but most importantly, it lets you then take Mantis Torment, which lets you expend 2 Stunning Fist attempts to dazzle and stagger a foe for one round and then make them fatigued after that first round.
 That’s a really solid debilitating effect.

 The other style feats offer some neat tricks as well, but the ones I’ve touched on tend to have some of the most dramatic effects on your fighting style and come highly recommended.